 "Education and intelligence are two different things.
 Intelligence comes from experience, from reality.
-You can do two things when you have a lot of bad luck, you can get pissed off, feel sorry for yourself and blame everybody else.
+You can do two things when you have a lot of bad luck.
+You can get pissed off, feel sorry for yourself, and blame everybody else.
 Or you can say 'shit happens.'
 I'd like to say I was born a legend, but it took me a while.
 But, I am a legend.
-Every time I interact with people, everyone's different, I'm learning, I'm keeping on top of my game."
+Every time I interact with people I'm learning, I'm keeping on top of my game."

-Francis went on to tell me about various aspects of old Aborigine culture such as eye-for-an-eye judgement, wrapping emu feathers around your feet to not leave tracks, magic men, the words to death-inducing songs...
+Francis went on to tell me about various aspects of old Aborigine culture such as eye-for-an-eye judgement, wrapping emu feathers around your feet to conceal your tracks, magic men, the words to death-inducing songs...
 However, what he really taught me was to try to cast away my cynical Western mindset and allow a shred of positivity to creep into my otherwise reptilian worldview.
 I'm trying.
-It's not easy.
-But at least I have a New Year's resolution.
+It's not easy, but at least I have a New Year's resolution.